-Click HERE for a printable version of Homemade Peanut Butter Buckeyes.
+Click HERE for a printable version of my Homemade Peanut Butter Buckeyes Recipe.

-This is the third Christmas that Darren and I have made buckeyes.
+Making buckeyes has now become a Christmas tradition.
 While it’s a little time consuming, it does get easier each year.
 We’ve started packaging the buckeyes in festive holiday tins and we give them to friends and family with their gifts, just like Jane Feller did for my grandmother.

 Now all I need is a house with a big bay window, a piano, and some silver tinsel for my Christmas tree.